 Recent publications include:

-Robert Waller, Stefania Passera and Helena Haapio (forthcoming), Layered contracts: both legally functional and human-friendly, to appear in K Jacob, D Schindler, R Strathausen and B Waltl (Eds), Humanization and the law, Springer.
+Robert Waller, Stefania Passera and Helena Haapio (2022), Layered contracts: both legally functional and human-friendly, in K Jacob, D Schindler, R Strathausen and B Waltl (Eds), Humanization and the law, Springer.

 Builds on an idea suggested in 'Designing contracts for human readers' (below), this book chapter proposes a layered approach to contract design that aims to resolve the recurring debate between Simplifiers, who prioritise clarity, and Completists, who want to ensure every legal contingency is covered.
 The layered approach calls for a user-centred Action layer, an expert-centred Reference layer, and an Explanation layer representing a conversation between them.

 Robert Waller (2022) Designing contracts for human readers.
 In Marcelo Corrales, Helena Haapio and Mark Fenwick (eds), Research Handbook on Contract Design.
 Edward Elgar Publishing.

 Proposes a realistic approach to the small print: people are never going to read it, and why should they?
 Instead use risk assessment to decide what to prioritise, and when people get it wrong, treat it as a cognitive accident rather than a transgression.

 Robert Waller (2018) Simple information: researching, teaching, doing.
 She Ji: The Journal of Design, Economics, and Innovation, vol 4 no 2, 143-156.